 - Erasmus School of Health Policy & Management, Erasmus University Rotterdam

 There are six different specialisations to choose from:

 - Management of Healthcare Institutions (2nd semester: Oslo, 3rd semester: Innsbruck)

 - Economic Evaluation in Healthcare (2nd semester: Rotterdam, 3rd semester: Oslo)

 - Health Economics and Policy (2nd semester: Oslo, 3rd semester: Bologna)

 - Decision Making in Healthcare (2nd semester: Rotterdam, 3rd semester: Innsbruck)

 - Global Health (2nd semester: Rotterdam, 3rd semester: Bologna)

 The 4th semester is dedicated to the preparation of the master thesis.
-Students who want to write their master thesis in Oslo need to submit a research proposal no later than 15th of November in the 3rd semester.
+If you want to write your master thesis in Oslo, you need to submit a research proposal no later than 15th of November in the 3rd semester.